 3. Brainstorm with Your Executive Leadership Team

 There’s always strength in numbers, so feel free to brainstorm with a variety of people for your brand name.
 Those people should include your executive leadership team.
 As you discuss names with your leadership team, use a democratic leadership style to reach a decision.
-This means listening to everyone’s advice and considering the pros and cons of each option.
+This means listening to everyone’s advice and considering the pros and cons of each option during the naming process.

 That’s what happened when Nike came up with their name.
 Phil Knight, Bob Woodell, Jeff Johnson, Geoff Hollister, and many others came up with several names for the company.
 They discussed their options, providing important feedback and criticisms.
 Jeff Johnson came up with “Nike,” drawing inspiration from the Greek goddess of victory.
 While it wasn’t met with universal acclaim, they eventually settled on it.